Jenson v. Eveleth Taconite Co.: Facts

 On August 15, 1988, attorney Paul Sprenger filed Lois E. Jenson and Patricia S. Kosmach v.
 Eveleth Taconite Co. in the U.S. District Court in Minneapolis.
+Sprenger's complaint stated that Eveleth Mines was discriminatory against female employees and created as well as condoned a hostile work environment for female workers.
+Patricia S. Kosmach was another named plaintiff for the case, and Kathy Anderson was the third named plaintiff for the Jenson v.
+Eveleth case.
 Class-action status was requested at the time, and granted by James M. Rosenbaum on December 16, 1991.
 Jenson quit working at the mine on January 25, 1992, and was diagnosed with post-traumatic stress disorder a short time later.

 A liability trial began on December 17, 1992, in front of Judge Richard Kyle in St. Paul, Minnesota, and six months later, he ruled that the company should have prevented the misconduct.
 The company was ordered to educate all employees about sexual harassment.

 Patrick J. McNulty of Duluth was named special master a few months later to oversee a trial that would determine the amount of money owed to the women in damages.
 The retired federal magistrate permitted lawyers from the mine company to obtain medical records of all of the women for their entire lifetimes.
 Ahead of the trial, the plaintiffs endured long depositions that explored their personal lives in great detail.

 The first half of the trial for damages began in Duluth on January 17, 1995 and lasted until February 10.
 After a break, it resumed on May 22 and ended on June 13.

 On March 28, 1996, McNulty released a 416-page report that called the women "histrionic," made public details about their private lives, and awarded them an average of $10,000 each.
 However, the judgment was appealed and reversed by the Eighth Circuit Court of Appeals on December 5, 1997.
 A new jury trial on damages was ordered.

+This case is not unique in that several other companies have had lawsuits against them for similar and almost identical behavior.
+There are many parallels between this case and other blue collar workplace cases to securities and grocery store cases.
+Specifically, a lawsuit made against the Mitsubishi plant in Normal, Illinois had many similarities other than the fact that the Jenson v.
+Eveleth case went to trial whereas the Mitsubishi case did not.
+The main similarities between these two cases are the hostile sexual behavior that the women working for both companies faced; women at both companies reported to have experienced unwanted sexual advances, sexual graffiti, and more.